purnesh42H/my-malloc/README.md

 – If new chunk is found,
   - Try to split the block using Buddy
 	- Mark the chunk as used (b->free=0;)
-	– if no fitting block found according to buddy, I extend the heap.
+	– if no fitting block found according to buddy, current implementation returns NULL indicating no more blocks can be allocated in the arena.

 	Note while finding the new block I put the pointer to the last visited chunk in last, so I can access it during the extension without traversing the whole list again.
-Otherwise I extend the heap (which is empty at that point.)
-	Note that the function extend heap works here with last=NULL.

 ## Free logic
 - Validate the address using the block's pointer.
-If the pointer is pointing to end of meta block, it is a valid pointer
+If the pointer is pointing to the arena in which it was allocated, it is a valid pointer
 - If valid, get the block pointed by pointer.
 Free the block.
 - Join the buddy blocks if they are also free and merge them to a single block.
 Increase the order and size accordingly.